exercism/deprecated-mentors/tracks/csharp/exercises/raindrops/README.md

 {
     public static string Convert(int number)
     {
-        string sound = string.Empty;
+        var sound = string.Empty;

         if (number % 3 == 0) sound += "Pling";
         if (number % 5 == 0) sound += "Plang";
         if (number % 7 == 0) sound += "Plong";

-        return String.IsNullOrEmpty(sound) ? number.ToString() : sound;
+        return string.IsNullOrEmpty(sound) ? number.ToString() : sound;
     }
 }
 ```

 ### Common suggestions

 - The non-LINQ solution presents an opportunity to mention the performance
 advantages of `StringBuilder` in a more performance sensitive context.
-- Again, for the non-LINQ solution, where the student has presented a a switch
+- Again, for the non-LINQ solution, where the student has presented a switch
 statement or multiple conditions, as above it can be worth mentioning the
 virtues of a read only initialised dictionary.
 This can morph into a
 discussion of a LINQ based solution.